Submitted works and practical examinations: health and safety issues

 Examples of prohibited weapons, replicas and related articles include, but are not limited to, firearms, knives, cross-bows, archery bows and arrows, catapults, kung fu sticks or nunchaku, batons, spear guns, handcuffs and self-defence sprays.

-Where student projects, major works, exhibitions and performances involve the production or modification of items or processes that would normally require OHS certification for sale or use in the community or workplace, they must carry appropriate certification by an accredited person in accordance with Australian Standards.
-Examples of situations where OHS certification should be provided include, but are not limited to, works involving electrical voltages in excess of 32 volts and/or high currents, welded structures and components under load, vehicles and trailers, pressure vessels and flammable gases.
+Where student projects, major works, exhibitions and performances involve the production or modification of items or processes that would normally require WHS certification for sale or use in the community or workplace, they must carry appropriate certification by an accredited person in accordance with Australian Standards.
+Examples of situations where WHS certification should be provided include, but are not limited to, works involving electrical voltages in excess of 32 volts and/or high currents, welded structures and components under load, vehicles and trailers, pressure vessels and flammable gases.